konsensusnetwork/TGB_NL/_1.translation/TGB_NL_P1.md

 [58]: ​Irving Fisher, The Purchasing Power of Money.

-[59]: ​John Maynard Keynes, A Tract on Monetary Reform , 173.
+[59]: ​John Maynard Keynes, A Tract on Monetary Reform, 173.

 [60]: ​Friedrich A. Hayek, 'Intertemporal Price Equilibrium and Movements in the Value of Money', in The Collected Works of F.A.
 Hayek, Good Money: part I, ed.
-Stephen Kresge , 195.
+Stephen Kresge, 195.

 [61]: ​Hayek, 'Intertemporal Price Equilibrium', 207.